 The Curriculum and Pedagogical Graduate Studies program focuses on the development and evaluation of innovative physical activity curricula and programs for children, adolescents, and young adults in variety of settings including elementary, middle, high schools, colleges and beyond.
 There are quite a few specific areas of study that graduate students can specialize in, depending on your own academic interests.
 An individualized approach is central to the graduate study in that the student will work with a team of very experienced advisors to develop and follow a plan of study most meaningful to the student.

 Our Pedagogical Kinesiology Research Lab offers research assistantship to qualified full-time graduate students along with the teaching assistantship offered by the Department of Kinesiology.
 We also help qualified students to apply for competitive fellowships and scholarships UNCG offers.
-For more information, contact Dr. Ang Chen, Dr. Michael Hemphill, or Dr. Thomas Martinek.
+For more information, contact Dr. Ang Chen, Dr. Ben Dyson, Dr. Michael Hemphill, or Dr. Thomas Martinek.

 The ultimate goal of the Curriculum and Pedagogical Graduate Studies program is to help graduate students accomplish their professional goals with high quality graduate education in physical activity programming that benefits citizens throughout the life-span.

 Helping graduate students develop research/scholarship competence needed to lead the field via evidence-informed practices